openautomation/bioreactor/README.md

 We hail from Sudo Room, Counter Culture Labs, and Noisebridge.

 ## Kombucha
-Goal zero is to grow kombucha and obtain sensor data for the duration of the process.
+Goal[0] is to grow kombucha and obtain sensor data for the duration of the process.
 * Because it's easy
 * Because it's delicious
 * Because we'd like to learn more about how kombucha works and share the knowledge with you